yyle88/gormcngen/README.md

 }
 ```

-Then use in your model files:
+Then use in the target files:

 ```go
 //go:generate go run scripts/generate_columns.go